canorve/CluSex/README.rst

 effects check the image below:

 .. image:: img/Comarun1.png

-   :alt: Sextractor run for an Abell Cluster.
+Sextractor run for an Abell Cluster.
 Red ellipses are galaxies where their size are clearly overestimated.

 .. image:: img/Comarun2.png

-   :alt: Different Sextractor configuration for the same Abell Cluster.
+Different Sextractor configuration for the same Abell Cluster.
 Galaxy sizes are better estimated but it is unable to detect (or deblend) all the galaxies.

-The same image below improved after using CluSex:
+The same cluster is shown below improved after using CluSex:

 .. image:: img/Comagood.png

-   :alt: An improved deteccion and size estimation of the objects
-         for the same Abell Cluster using CluSex
+An improved deteccion and size estimation of the objects for the same Abell Cluster using CluSex

 In addition, CluSex improves computation of sky